Franco Luambo: Musical style, critical evaluations, and significance

 Franco's guitar playing was unlike that of bluesmen such as Muddy Waters or rock and rollers like Chuck Berry.
-Instead of raw, single-note lines, Franco built his band's style around crisp open chords, often of only two notes, which "bounced around the beat."
-Major thirds and sixths and other consonant intervals are said to play the same role in Franco's style that blues notes fill in rock and roll.
+Instead of raw, single-note lines, Franco built his band's style around crisp open chords, often of only two notes, which "bounced around the beat".
+The use of major thirds and sixths, as well as other consonant intervals, became a defining feature of his style, which thus provides a harmony-driven foundation rather than the blues-based tension often found in rock and roll.